 The Bureau of Professional and Occupational Affairs was established in 1963 as part of the Department of State to provide administrative, logistical and legal support services to professional and occupational licensing boards and commissions.

-Professional licensing protects the health, safety and welfare of the public from fraudulent and unethical practitioners.
+Professional licensing protects the health and safety of the public from fraudulent and unethical practitioners.
 There are 29 licensing boards and commissions, each with their own statute governing their powers and functions.
 The boards and commissions also promulgate regulations to further govern their respective professions.

 The boards and commissions each comprise between seven and 17 members, including professionals in those fields and public members who represent the public at-large.
 Members are appointed by the Governor and confirmed by the Senate.